Earlopain/FoxTrove/README.md

 The compose file contains services to easily run some developments tools:
 * `docker-compose run --rm rspec`
 * `docker-compose run --rm rubocop`

 You can pass addition parameters like individual test files for rspec or `-a` for rubocop simply by appending it to the command.
 I suggest you make an alias for these.
+You may also run these commands locally, since docker does add a fair bit of startup overhead.